aio-libs/aiohttp/docs/faq.rst

 14.04.3 LTS provides python upgraded to 3.4.3), however libraries depending on aiohttp should consider this and either freeze aiohttp version or drop Python 3.3 support as well.

+As of aiohttp **v1.0.0** we dropped support for Python 3.4.1 up to 3.4.2+ also.
+The reason is: `loop.is_closed` appears in 3.4.2+

+Again, it should be not an issue at 2016 Summer because all major distributions are switched to Python 3.5 nowdays.

 How a middleware may store a data for using by web-handler later?